rileyleague/rileyleague.github.io/_publications/ambulancefraud.md

 permalink: /publications/ambulancefraud
 ---
 with Paul Eliason, Jetson Leder-Luis, Ryan McDevitt, and Jimmy Roberts<br>
-Revise and Resubmit at _Journal of Political Economy_<br>
+Accepted at _Journal of Political Economy_<br>
 NBER Working Paper version available [here](https://rileyleague.github.io/files/w29491.pdf).
 BibTeX citation available [here](https://rileyleague.github.io/bibfiles/eliason2021ambulance.md).

-**Abstract:** We study the relative effectiveness of administrative regulations, criminal enforcement, and civil lawsuits for combatting health care fraud.
-Between 2003 and 2017, Medicare spent $7.7 billion on 37.5 million regularly scheduled, non-emergency ambulance rides for patients traveling to and from dialysis facilities, with dozens of lawsuits alleging that Medicare reimbursed rides for patients who did not meet the requirements for receiving one.
-Using a novel data set and an identification strategy based on the staggered timing of regulations and lawsuits across the United States, we find that a regulation requiring prior authorization for ambulance reimbursements reduced spending much more than criminal and civil lawsuits did.
-Despite the sharp drop in both ambulance transports and the companies that provide them following prior authorization, patients’ health outcomes did not change, indicating that most rides were not medically necessary.
-Our results suggest that administrative actions have a much larger impact than targeted criminal enforcement, providing novel evidence that regulations may be more cost-effective than ex post ligation for preventing health care fraud.
+**Abstract:** We study the effectiveness of pay-and-chase lawsuits and upfront regulations for combating health care fraud.
+Between 2003 and 2017, Medicare spent $7.7 billion on 37.5 million regularly scheduled ambulance rides for patients traveling to and from dialysis facilities even though many did not satisfy Medicare’s criteria for receiving reimbursements.
+Using an identification strategy based on the staggered timing of regulations and lawsuits across the US, we find that adding a prior authorization requirement for ambulance reimbursements reduced spending much more than pursuing criminal and civil litigation did on their own.
+We find no evidence that prior authorization affected patients' health.

 I discussed this paper on the Unbiased Estimator podcast, which can be found [here](https://sites.duke.edu/medecon/s1e3-can-prior-authorization-stop-ambulance-taxis-riley-league/).